EMERGING TREND

 Why Florianópolis Specifically?

-Within Brazil, Florianópolis stands out as uniquely positioned for wellness real estate investment:
+Within Brazil, Florianópolis stands out as a city worth analyzing for wellness-oriented real estate:

 3. What Makes a "Wellness Development"?